MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

 ms.technology: webview
 ms.date: 1/5/2022
 ---
-# Use JavaScript in WebView2 (Run JavaScript from native code)
+# Call web-side JavaScript code from native-side C++ code
 <!-- old title: Use JavaScript in WebView for extended scenarios -->

 Using JavaScript in WebView2 controls allows you to customize native apps to meet your requirements.
 This article explores how to use JavaScript in WebView2, and reviews how to develop using advanced WebView2 features and functions.